Working-Title-MSFS-Mods/working-title-msfs-mods.github.io/docs/g1000/index.md

 ### Graphical updates

 Our UI experts have put a lot of effort into redoing a large chunk of the interface to bring it closer to reality.
 You will find colors that are much more authentic along with adjustments to fonts and layout in a number of places that make your G1000 feel a little bit more like a real one.

-### And more...

-That's just the big ticket items.
-There is plenty we have tweaked.
-For full details, check out [CHANGES.md](CHANGES.md).

 ## What's next?